NOTICE OF HEARING FOR AREA PLAN COMMISSION 5/29/2020

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 17th day of June, 2020, for the purpose of reviewing and hearing comment on the request of FHG Development (Crosswind Lakes), 6325 W SR 124, Decatur, IN 46733 for the purpose of a Major Subdivision.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 17th day of June, 2020, for the purpose of reviewing and hearing comment on the request of RTT Investments LLC, 9138 Bluffton Rd., Fort Wayne, IN 46809 for the purpose of a General Development Plan.

 Dated this 29th day of May, 2020